w3f/Grants-Program/applications/bit_country.md

 * Managed the international tech edu for 7 years

 Kai Zhang (Technical Advisory)
-* CTO of a succesful startup Saas company
+* CTO of a successful startup Saas company
 * Led the team and created a billing solution processing $20m per year

 Alan Liang (Technical Advisory)